Overview¶

 You can start using the application right away.
 By default, it’s installed in single-user mode, runs computation jobs on the local server, and is only accessible locally.
 This is the simplest configuration for the application, but you can enable other configurations using the linked instructions below.

-If you need to allow multiple different people to use the application, but want them to have separate projects and storage locations, follow these instructions to set up multi-user mode.
+If you need to allow different people to use the application, but want them to have separate projects and storage locations, follow these instructions to set up multi-user mode.

 For large processing jobs, using a compute cluster can speed up results significantly.
 These instructions show how to attach a SLURM cluster to your installation.
+If you installed

 Upgrading to a new version¶